aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/exporting-to-a-printer-overview/_index.md

 ﻿---
-title: Exporting to a Printer Overview – Aspose.Words for Java
+title: Exporting to a Printer Overview
+second_title: Aspose.Words for Java
 articleTitle: Exporting to a Printer Overview
 linktitle: Exporting to a Printer Overview
 description: "Work with various features when sending a document to printer."